Hardiki/ifme-languagetools/README.md

     -p, --path PATH                  Path to if me checkout (default: ../ifme)
 ```

 Best used with en (default) as a source language.
-Example below compares 'en' locale on the lefth hand side and 'nl' on the right hand site.
+Example below compares 'en' locale on the left hand side and 'nl' on the right hand site.

 ```
 ruby comparelang.rb -c nl